Statistical Sampling & Analysis Services for Audit Support

 - Econometrica provided HUD’s Office of Public and Indian Housing with quality assurance support for its Housing Choice Voucher (HCV) program by identifying errors in HCV subsidy amounts and by recommending approaches to error correction.

-- Using a sample of public housing authority data, Econometrica identified errors in HUD’s utility expenditure subsidies, and used a post sampling stratification adjustment to develop statistically representative sample weights for extrapolating and aggregating the sample results to the appropriate sample frame.
+- Using a sample of public housing authority data, Econometrica identified errors in HUD’s utility expenditure subsidies.